ybot1122/playground/app-route-tutorial/README.md

 Earlier in this tutorial, I mentioned that every `page.tsx` we wrote here is indeed a `React Server Component`.
 This is an important difference when using App Router versus Page Router.
 In the next tutorial, you will see that we now have to be very explicit that a component is a Client Component by writing `"use client"` at the top of the component file.

-Understanding this directive is crucial to maximizing the value from App Router.
-Otherwise you can miss out on optimizations that RSC and App Router are supposed to give you.
+Understanding this directive is crucial to maximizing the value from App Router and RSC.